 As you can see, there are many things you need to consider, but you can find a vendor who can help you without putting you at risk.
 For example, if you’re the owner of the data, you have full control over it, and you know exactly where it’s stored, you can onboard personal information to your analytics tool and get the most out of your marketing initiatives.
 That’s a scenario possible thanks to Piwik PRO’s hosting offer.

-Another approach involves deployment in a private cloud, where you can choose one of two options.
+The deployment in a private cloud, allows you to choose one of two options.
 One is a dedicated database that shares server resources between clients but keeps analytics data separate.
 Compared to the private cloud (dedicated hardware), this option saves money and resources while assuring enhanced security for the most important data.

 The other option is dedicated hardware that keeps all server resources and analytics data separate.
 This ensures full separation of servers used in the application to capture and store data and generate reports and metadata but increases costs and implementation time.

-All three of these options give you a choice of where you host the data – in 60+ Azure regions, and European-owned Orange Cloud in France and Elastx in Sweden.
+All three of these options give you a choice of where you host the data – in 60+ Azure regions, and Elastx in Sweden.

 Free Comparison of 4 Enterprise-Ready Customer Data Platforms